mrdotan/apicv10/Misc/Exercises/ConfigureDeveloperToolkitExercise.md

 ![](images/toolkit_download.png)

 Click on 'Download toolkit'.
 Download the one with 'CLI + Loopback + API Designer' for your OS.
+Also download both the credential files i.e. 'Toolkit credentials' and 'API Designer credentials'.

 ![](images/toolkit_download2.png)